-Sponge rubber profiles are formed via extrusion, a production method that allows rubber goods to be run in continuous lengths of the same cross-section.
+Sponge profiles are formed via extrusion, a production method that allows rubber goods to be run in continuous lengths of the same cross-section.
 Extruded rubber is manufactured using chemicals and additives such as flame retardants, fillers, cross-linking agents, and pigments or colorants.
 Sponge rubber extrusions are categorized as either open cell or closed cell, depending on their structure.